lvzrr/lvbfc/README.md

 ## Tests

-Includes some of the tests shown here: https://brainfuck.org/tests.b (they are really cool check them out)
+Includes some of the tests shown here: https://brainfuck.org/tests.b for compliance

+Also includes some programs from here: https://brainfuck.org/ (they are really cool check them out)